-In T2DM regular exercise offers remarkable benefits.
 One of the most important ways exercise helps to regulate and reduce blood sugar levels is by making the muscles utilize glucose more efficiently (increased insulin sensitivity).
-Also, weight (fat) reduction, and blood pressure and cholesterol-lowering effects of exercise add to the health benefits.
-Very importantly, by virtue of enhanced cardiovascular fitness, exercise helps to significantly reduce the chances of future heart-related problems (a major reason for the loss of quality and quantity of life) in people with T2DM.
-Exercise is the way to ensure you have a healthy and happy life with diabetes.
-Exercise acts as both a mood enhancer and a stress buster.
+Furthermore, the weight reduction, blood pressure and cholesterol-lowering effects of exercise can further compound the health benefits of exercise.
+Working out can also help reduce the chances of cardiac disease (a major reason for the loss of quality and quantity of life) in people with Type-2 Diabetes.

 Here are a few things to remember as you begin exercising.

-- At the beginning, set realistic and achievable goals and gradually improve on them.
+- In the beginning, set realistic and achievable goals and gradually improve on them.

 - Always exercise on a light stomach (Can have a light snack before exercise).